maxmoshe/ai-review/README.md

 - `pullNumber`: The pull request number to review.
 - `maxLines`: The maximum number of lines to review.
 - `updateReview`: Whether to update the review if it already exists.
 If false, create a new additional review.
+- `allowDataCollection`: Whether to allow data collection.
+False by default, if you want to use a free model or cut costs, you may want to set this to true.